quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID 0 (0x0) is a client-initiated, bidirectional stream that is used for the cryptographic handshake.
 Stream 0 MUST NOT be used for application data.

 A QUIC endpoint MUST NOT reuse a Stream ID.
-Open streams can be used in any order.
+Streams can be used in any order.
 Streams that are used out of order result in opening all lower-numbered streams of the same type in the same direction.

 Stream IDs are encoded as a variable-length integer (see {{integer-encoding}}).